alexdelifer/i915-nolvds/README.md

 reboot # so module can load
 ```

-note: this was tested on arch linux, your mileage may vary.
+note: this was tested on arch linux on a taobao x220, your mileage may vary.